iamgaurav12/MoveX/frontend/README.md

 1. **Home Page**: Navigate to the home page to get started.
 2. **User Login**: Click on "Continue" to go to the user login page.
 Enter your email and password to log in.
 3. **User Signup**: If you are a new user, click on "Create new Account" on the login page to sign up.
+4. **User Logout**: To log out, navigate to the user logout page.
-4. **Captain Login**: If you are a captain, click on "Sign In as Captain" on the user login page to go to the captain login page.
+5. **Captain Login**: If you are a captain, click on "Sign In as Captain" on the user login page to go to the captain login page.
 Enter your email and password to log in.
-5. **Captain Signup**: If you are a new captain, click on "Register as a Captain" on the captain login page to sign up.
+6. **Captain Signup**: If you are a new captain, click on "Register as a Captain" on the captain login page to sign up.

 ## Technologies Used